Thanks to the Adoption Tax Credit (ATC), those who adopt a child are able to recover some of the costs up to $13,000.

 You can help.

-A bill to amend the Internal Revenue Code of 1986 to provide for a refundable adoption tax credit was introduced into the U.S. Senate by Senators Robert Casey (PA)and Roy Blunt (MO) on April 25, 2017.
-S 937 would extend tax benefits to more Americans, encourage adoption and increase American families’ abilities to offer homes to adoptive children.
+A bill to amend the Internal Revenue Code of 1986 to provide for a refundable adoption tax credit was introduced into the U.S. Senate by Senators Robert Casey (PA) on May 23, 2019.
+S 1652 would extend tax benefits to more Americans, encourage adoption and increase American families’ abilities to offer homes to adoptive children.

-The same bill was introduced into the U.S. House of Representatives by Representative Diane Black (TN) on May 17, 2017.
-HR 2476 would amend the Internal Revenue Code to make the tax credit for adoption expenses refundable.
+The same bill was introduced into the U.S. House of Representatives by Representative Danny Davis (IL-7) on May 23, 2019.
+HR 2965 would amend the Internal Revenue Code to make the tax credit for adoption expenses refundable.

 Although the adoption tax credit was made permanent in the American Taxpayer Relief Act of 2012 (the so-called “Fiscal Cliff” law), this new legislation will restore the refundable portion of the credit which was in place in 2010 and 2011.
 This legislation is critical to creating financial flexibility for families seeking to adopt.